Niiti/HuTouch-AI-Demo/README.md

 - "Easily saves time by generating code better than bringing boilerplate code together"

-We have over 2 decades of IT experience and understand how difficult it is for us to make time to do things that matter most and so we have dedicated our time to fix this gap with a personal AI - HuTouch (short for human touch).
+Hop on to our discord server to learn more or discuss about HuTouch or just share your stories: https://discord.gg/EjrX7Ffe

-## 📂 Projects
+## 📂 Sample Projects

 Below are a few projects we built using HuTouch to demonstrate how HuTouch helped